hphelion/documentation/cloudos/install.beforeyouinstall.md

 ---
 layout: default
-title: "Cloud OS Installation - Before You Install"
+title: "Before You Install"
 permalink: /cloudos/install/before-you-install/
 product: cloudos

 ---

-# Cloud OS Installation - Before You Install
+# Before You Install

 Before you can start working in the HP Cloud OS Operational Dashboard, you must set up the VM guest and boot the Admin Node from the HP Cloud OS ISO.